sabinio/AssistDeploy/README.md

 ## What Minimal Permissions Are Required?
 The only permission required is the account running the deployment needs to be in the "ssis_admin" role in SSISDB.
 The Function "Test-CurrentPermissions" runs a check againsth te database to make sure it has the correct permissions.

+## What Variable Data Types Are Supported?
+The most popular variable data types are supported, but more cna be added.
+A default message will spit out to get in touch with developers of project to add more, or you can add more yourself and create a pull request!